madef/docs-advanced-importer/docs/en/08_Import_CSV.md

 In order to import combination, you can use one line per combination.

-Be careful, each line must includ the data of the product.
+Be careful, each line must include the data of the product.

 Here is an example of a CSV with multiple combination:
 ```